 A levels are hard work and you're probably looking forward to them being over.
 You've got some big decisions to make about what to do next so think about your options carefully.
 The better informed you are, the better choice you'll make.

 University will make you more attractive to employers and you'll have loads of exciting new experiences.
 But it's not for everyone - university study is demanding and it's very expensive.
 Leaving friends and family behind can be difficult too.
+If you didn't get the results you were hoping for, take a look at our factfile on Low A Level Results.

 Getting your first pay packet is an amazing feeling!
 But remember that working hours are much longer than school hours so go for a job you'll enjoy.